Skip to main content

 Group Sequential Testing

-Group Sequential Testing is an adaptive analysis method that allows for interim analyses (checkpoints) at various points during the experiment.
-At ABsmartly you can decide how often or how many checkpoints you want.
+Group Sequential Testing is an adaptive analysis method that allows for interim analyses at various points during the experiment.
+At ABsmartly you can decide how often or how many interim analysis you want.
 Unlike Fixed Horizon Testing, this approach provides the flexibility to stop the experiments early for efficacy or for futility.

 info